Project Blowed

-Project Blowed is an open-mic workshop, its affiliated underground hip hop crew and record label based in Los Angeles, California at 3333 Leimert.
+Project Blowed is an open-mic workshop, its affiliated underground hip hop crew, and record label based in Los Angeles, California at Leimert Park.
 This hip hop function started in 1994 and features many music groups, emcees, dancers, music producers, and graffiti artists local to the Southern California area.

 History

-The roots of Project Blowed can be traced back to the former Good Life Cafe, a health food center in then called South Central Los Angeles, California.
+The roots of Project Blowed can be traced back to the former Good Life Cafe, a health food center in then-called South Central Los Angeles, California.
 It was described by UGSMAG as "a platform for rappers to perform their material" and "a testing ground for Los Angeles' independent rap scene".
-Lenny Kravitz, Snoop Dogg, Ice Cube, and cast members of the show "Beverly Hills 90210" reportedly attended the open-mic.
+Lenny Kravitz, Snoop Dogg, Ice Cube, and cast members of the show Beverly Hills, 90210 reportedly attended the open-mic.

 In 1994, Aceyalone and Abstract Rude produced the original Project Blowed compilation album.
 It was released in 1995.
 In 2005, Project Blowed released a follow-up album, Project Blowed: 10th Anniversary, on Decon.